Protocol and Practice of Persons Appearing in the Court of Judge John Hannah

 Written discovery and Rule 26.1: I disfavor boilerplate objections when it is clear that some do not apply.
 With respect to requests for production, if a party objects to a request as overly broad, I expect the party to produce any documents that the party would have produced had the request been more narrowly constructed.Personal Consultation: I take very seriously the obligation imposed on counsel by the Rules of Civil Procedure to personally consult in an attempt to resolve a dispute before raising it with the Court.
 Personal consultation means either an in-person conference or a telephone conversation.

-Telephonic Discovery Dispute Resolution: If a discovery dispute needs judicial intervention, the parties must follow the procedures set out in Rule 26(d).
+Telephonic Discovery Dispute Resolution: If a discovery dispute needs judicial intervention, I encourage the parties to follow the informal procedures set out in Civil Rule 26(d).
 The “Joint Statement of Discovery or Discovery Dispute” should be in pleading form, emailed to this Division’s Judicial Assistant, Gail Cody, at gail.cody@jbazmc.maricopa.gov.
 We will see that it is filed with the Clerk.
 Please make certain all parties, including any that are not directly involved in the dispute, are copied on the email.
 We will set a telephonic conference after we have received the joint summary and the Good Faith Consultation Certificate required by Rule 26(i).

 Other Pre-trial Practice Guidelines or Comments